 Northernhay Gardens is not only a beautiful park, which is beautifully maintained, but it has been a park for over 400 years, which makes it one of the oldest public recreation gardens in England!
 It connects through to Princesshay if you go straight through the park, or to the library and castle if you go to the right through the gap in the Roman town wall.
 The entrance to the park is just after Exeter Central Station (and the Real Food Store), and it’s about a five minute walk from ETC.

 The RAMM is very well-renowned, and is a wonderfully Victorian-style museum with all sorts of fascinating displays to explore.
 They also hold regular art exhibitions, both from their own collection and visiting works.
 Admission is free and it’s about a five minute walk from ETC.

 7. Gandy Street

 If you’re in the mood for browsing some unique and boutique shops, then Gandy Street isn’t to be missed.
 It’s just after the museum, and less than a ten minute walk from ETC.

 Exeter Library is calm and welcoming, and has a recently renovated cafe with a large outside seating area which opens onto Northernhay Gardens and the Castle.
 The library is just behind Gandy street, and about a ten minute walk from ETC.

 9. Exeter Cathedral & the Cathedral Green

 Exeter’s cathedral really is stunning, and it’s all too easy to walk past and not take the time to go inside.
 If you’re a resident you can get a pass so that admission is free, but even if you don’t live in Exeter you only have to pay once and then you can visit as much as you like for a year.
 The cathedral is about a ten minute walk from ETC.

-If you’re in need of a bit of brand name retail therapy, then Princesshay is the answer.
+In need of a bit of brand name retail therapy?
+Princesshay is the answer.
 It’s a ten to fifteen minute walk from ETC.